2023 TRI Community Profile -

 Trends in Releases and RSEI Hazard

 Looking at release data over time can provide a better sense of potential human exposure to toxic chemicals.
-The RSEI screening tool provides context on TRI chemical release data from a risk-related perspective.
-One RSEI result is the RSEI Hazard, which is a calculated number that expresses relative potential harm of TRI chemicals based on the quantities and toxicities of chemicals.
+The RSEI screening tool provides context for a subset of TRI emissions data.
+One result is the RSEI Hazard, which is a calculated number that expresses relative potential harm of TRI chemicals based on the quantities and toxicities of chemicals.

 2023 TRI Community Profile -